antonio-spano/engine/README.md

     -Sprite()[Constructor] and its overload: Needed to set the path of an image.
 In the case of multiple images (overloaded constructor function) it takes a number of textures (remember that openGL uses texture indexes such as GL_TEXTURE_0) and an array of image paths (this is the method used by the engine, given the fact that every gameobject takes in the image ID as the final argument (in the overload), so the images are managed in the 'SpriteList.hpp' file.<br />
     -Generate(): used to set all the textures to their IDs (GL_TEXTURE_0 + i where 'i' is an index).<br />
 <br />
-Shader: handles the engine's shaders.<br />
+Shader: manages the engine's shaders.<br />
   Methods:<br />
     They are not meant to be accessible by the user.